Balochi music: History

 Balochi music, as a valuable art, has been passed from one generation to another and mostly composed by people who remained anonymous.

 This music reflects their history, struggles, love, and connection to nature.
 It features a mix of traditional instruments, poetic lyrics, Balochi literature and distinct rhythms that evoke a sense of both longing and celebration.

 The Balochi zahirok dates back to the 15th century, and some Baloch think it is the original form of Balochi music.
 They were originally sung by pahlawan, or mintrels, and Baloch scholar Gul Khan Nasir believes that zahiroks were originally composed by women.

-baloch songs are strongly melancholic, expressing deep emotions that culturally distinct from other region.
+Baloch songs are strongly melancholic, expressing deep emotions that culturally distinct from other regions.
 Many Balochi songs and form of music originate from the Safavid period and Jalal Khan, Hammal Jiand, Mir Gwahram Khan Lashari and Mir Chakar Rind.

 Baloch music continues to have a presence, with Baloch artists releasing both traditional songs and contemporary compositions.
 Baloch musicians have brought their traditional music to places like Europe on tours, and to online music platforms like YouTube and Bandcamp.